-Since 2010, IIE's ESF has awarded more than 800 emergency grants to students from Haiti, Iran, Japan, Libya, Nepal, the Philippines, Syria, Thailand, Yemen, and the Caribbean nations providing over $2 million in financial aid.
+Since 2010, IIE's ESF has awarded more than 800 emergency grants to students from Haiti, Iran, Japan, Libya, Nepal, the Philippines, Syria, Thailand, Yemen, the Caribbean nations, and Venezuela, providing approximately $3 million in financial aid.

 IIE Emergency Student Fund Success

 Venezuela, 2018: $250,000 Awarded to 59 Students Following Political Crisis

 After the turmoil in Venezuela, the Institute of International Education (IIE) has awarded 59 ESF grants to Venezuelan students at U.S. colleges and universities who face serious financial need due to the on-going crisis in their home country.
 One Radio, Television and Film major who hopes to give all Venezuelans a chance to follow their dreams someday, says, "My degree, something as simple as a piece of paper, will show people that I hold some level of credence and that I have the tools required to work on my field of specialty and take the first steps towards making the contributions I want to make."

 Caribbean Nations, 2017: $333,000 Awarded to 58 Students Following Hurricanes Irma and Maria